mburtless/gloo-mesh/docs/content/concepts/architecture.md

 weight: 20
 ---

-This document details the architecture of Gloo Mesh using the *standard* deployment model.
-The deployment model informs how Gloo Mesh is deployed and operated.
-Gloo Mesh Enterprise provides an [alternative *relay* model]({{% versioned_link_path fromRoot="/concepts/relay/" %}}) which differs from the standard deployment model by adopting a distributed pull architecture.
+This document details the architecture of Gloo Mesh Open Source and how it is deployed and operated.

+{{< notice note >}}
+The architectures for Gloo Mesh Open Source and Gloo Mesh Enterprise vary in several important aspects.
+For more information, see the [Gloo Mesh Enterprise architecture documentation](https://docs.solo.io/gloo-mesh-enterprise/latest/concepts/relay/).
+{{< /notice >}}

 ## Components